nwgreenl/nwgreenl.github.io/dev.md

 ### Current

 I love working with web technologies, so that's where almost all my current experience and knowledge lies.
-This doesn't mean I'm an expert by any means, just that I feel comfortable with them!

 > - HTML, CSS, SASS, Bootstrap, Material
 > - JS, Node, Express, React/Redux
 > - PostgreSQL, T-SQL, MySQL, MongoDB
 > - Mocha, Chai, Sinon
+> - Python, Pandas, NumPy

 Outside of web dev, I also *love* reading through, updating, and writing docs, which is why this site is modelled after one!